johnniecosmos/Citizen-Cosmos/community/A list of mentioned projects.md

 - [Pylon Validation Services](https://pylonvalidator.com/): Pylon Validation Services operates a secure validator node on the Cosmos Network.
 - [Game of Zones](https://goz.cosmosnetwork.dev/): A series of adversarial testnet challenges designed to prepare the Cosmos ecosystem for the upcoming launch of the IBC module that ended on June 5, 2020.
 - [IBC (Inter Blockchain Communication Protocol)](https://cosmos.network/ibc): Connecting blockchains is at the heart of interoperability.
-- [Cosmos SDK](https://cosmos.network/sdk): The world's most used framework for building blockchains
+- [Cosmos SDK](https://cosmos.network/sdk): The world's most used framework for building blockchains.
 - [Cosmos Network](https://cosmos.network/): Cosmos is an ecosystem of connected blockchains or 'the internet of blockchains'.
 It is the TCP/IP of web3.
 A truly decentralized communication protocol.
 - [Github](https://github.com): GitHub is where over 50 million developers shape the future of software, together.
 - [Ethereum](https://ethereum.org): Ethereum is a global, open-source platform for decentralized applications.